Pursuing Wonder, Knowledge & Love

 Like all Novare texts, mastery-based learning methods are an essential part of General Biology, propelling students not only to learn but also to substantially retain the content for years after completing the course.
 The book succinctly and logically covers a wide array of information in a modest number of pages, making it a pleasure to read.
 Brilliant and beautiful graphics, which appear on almost every page, draw students into mature engagement with the content.

-In this college-preparatory literature and composition course, high school students will survey British literature and develop skills in literary analysis and research as they read and write upper-level essays and critiques.
+In this college-preparatory literature and composition course, high school students will survey British literature and develop skills in literary analysis and research as they read and write upper-level essays, annotated bibliographies, and timed-essay exams.
+Students will also study poetic form and style and imitate master poets through creative compositions of their own.

 Prerequisites: Prior IEW experience or writing class with Mrs. Hartenburg, or by permission.